 The boat you take on the TAO expedition is great.
 It’s not super spacious, but there’s more than enough room for everyone to get around.
 There’s the main area at the front where everyone eats, the captain’s area and luggage storage in the back, one bathroom, and an upper deck where guests could relax.
 We took many naps here.

-The TAO crew are awesome and will make the experience as good as they can for you .
-The crew are all locals, and just want to make you have the best experience possible.
-There is a main tour leader who speaks excellent English, and then about seven other staff members that cook/run the boat/kayak bags, ect.
-And of course everyones favorite staff, the bar man.
+The TAO Phillipines crew are all local, amazing people.
+They just want to make you have the best experience possible.
+There is a main tour leader who speaks excellent English, and several other staff members that cook/run the boat/kayak bags, etc. Of course, everyone’s favorite staff is the barman.

 One of my favorite aspects of the TAO experience is that they have at least one dog on board every ship.
 Our dog, Gilet, was an adventure expert.
 He would kayak, swim, party, nap.
 He was up for it all.

 At one of the TAO basecamps they had two sets of puppies that were being raised to be boat dogs, and I got to meet them.
 Look at these little Jack Russell terrier Puppies, so sweet!